idia640/presentations/week07/PITCHME.md

 Note:

+What are emotions?
+To talk about them, we have to referencereward & punishment, drives, motivations, and basic life regulation.
+They are important as key elements in decision-making and learning.

+Damasio speaks of emotions as automated programs of actions.
+(Facial expressions, posture, etc.)

-Are emotions universal?
+This raises the question of whether emotions are universal?
 There appear to be universal facial expressions which are reflections of emotion through feeling.

-Damasio mentions fear, anger, sadness, happiness, disgust, and surprise as "so-called universal emotions"

 Facial expressions not only are informative about individuals’ feelings, but patterns of neurophysiological activation in their bodies.

-Emotions are automated programs of actions. [ Facial expressions, posture, etc.)

-Expressions are universal - predictably stable biological constructs.
-Emotional expression, and what triggers emotions are not.
+Paul Ekman notes that facial expressions are universal - they are predictably stable biological constructs.
+But what triggers emotions are not.

-Background emotions: enthusiasm, discouragement.
-Operate covertly triggering emotions without one's awareness.
+His experiments noted that when subjects moved facial muscles to reflect emotional states, they experienced feelings appropriate to the expression.

+Damasio mentions fear, anger, sadness, happiness, disgust, and surprise as "so-called universal emotions".
+But Eklman lists six overlapping basic emotions, while Panksepp (animal behaviorst) seven.

+Damasio also refers to the idea of background emotions.
+These appear to be largely positive or negative in affect and he discusses their role in our perception of the continuity of conscious awareness.

 ---